JustinHurley/InterviewPrep/Problems/23-MergeKSortedLists.md

+---
+tags:
+- linked_list
+- recursion
+- divide_and_conquer
+- merge_sort
+---

 ### 23. Merge k Sorted Lists

 Link: [here](https://leetcode.com/problems/merge-k-sorted-lists/description/)

-#### Topics
-- Linked List
-- Recursion
-- Divide and Conquer
-- Merge Sort

 #### Problem
 You are given an array of `k` linked-lists `lists`, each linked-list is sorted in ascending order.